Kong/docs.konghq.com/templates/how-to.md

 ### Introduction

-This is an introduction to this how to guide.
-It should be limited to a few succinct sentences that introduces what the user will be learning to do.
-A How-to guide should provide an end-goal, or something that the user will accomplish by following the steps.
+This is an introduction to this how-to guide.
+It should be limited to a few succinct sentences that introduce what the user will be learning to do.
+A The how-to guide should provide an end-goal or something that the user will accomplish by following the steps.

 ### Prerequisites

 - A bulleted list of everything a user needs to complete the How-to guide
-- May be broken into multiple sections for additional clarity
+- Maybe broken into multiple sections for additional clarity

 **Prereq Section 1** (optional)